jhonpulido1990/AirBnB_clone/README.md

 * File:  ` models/state.py, models/city.py, models/amenity.py, models/place.py, models/review.py, tests/ `
  Self-paced manual review  Panel footer - Controls
 ### 10. Console 1.0
-          mandatory         Progress vs Score  Task Body Update   ` FileStorage `   to manage correctly serialization and deserialization of all our new classes:   ` Place `  ,   ` State `  ,   ` City `  ,   ` Amenity `   and   ` Review `

 Update your command interpreter (  ` console.py `  ) to allow those actions:   ` show `  ,   ` create `  ,   ` destroy `  ,   ` update `   and   ` all `   with all classes created previously.
 Enjoy your first console!
 No unittests needed for the console